What we know about the jurors selected so far in Derek Chauvin's trial - KESQ

 The jurors all come from Hennepin County, which is demographically about 74% White and 14% Black, according to Census data.

-The prospective jurors have all previously completed a 16-page questionnaire that asked for their personal thoughts on Black Lives Matter, policing and other topics.
-In court, each person is sworn in and then questioned one by one in a process known as voir dire.
+The prospective jurors have previously completed a 16-page questionnaire that asked for their personal thoughts on Black Lives Matter, policing and other topics.
+In court, each person is sworn in and then questioned one-by-one in a process known as voir dire.
 The juror’s name, address and other information are kept anonymous.

 Nelson is questioning the prospective jurors for the defense, while Steve Schleicher is questioning them for the prosecution.
 Judge Peter Cahill is presiding over the trial.